krish9191/Northwind/README.md

 # Northwind
 Northwind is an e-commerce application, right now it only performs basic api calls.
-This project will be updated as required to perform as an complete e-commerce application in future stay connected.
+This project will be updated as required, to perform as a complete e-commerce application in future stay connected.
 ### To SetUp and Start
 ```
 pip install -r requirements.txt